eclipse-openj9/openj9-docs/docs/vgclog.md

 // The logs now record a partial GC cycle that runs from start to finish
 ```

-**`<concurrent-kickoff>**
+**`<concurrent-kickoff>`**

 The XML element `<concurrent-kickoff>` records the start of the first increment of the Gencon Global GC cycle.
-The ‘<kickoff>’ element contains details of the reason for the kickoff, the target number of bytes the cycle aims to free up in the heap, as well as the current available memory in the different parts of the heap.
+The ‘<kickoff>’ element contains:
+- Details of the reason for the launch of the GC cycle
+- The target number of bytes the cycle aims to free up in the heap
+- The current available memory in the different parts of the heap

 ```
 <concurrent-kickoff id="12362" timestamp="2020-10-18T13:35:44.341">